HossamBalaha/BE-544-Artificial-Intelligence-Techniques-in-Digital-Histopathology/README.md

 pip install split-folders==0.5.1
 pip install keras-tuner==1.4.7
 pip install optuna==3.6.1
+pip install patchify==0.2.3
+pip install torch==2.0.0+cu118
+pip install torchvision==0.15.1+cu118
+pip install transformers==4.32.0
+pip install datasets==2.14.4
+pip install pillow==10.2.0
+pip install tensorboard==2.10.0
+pip install pandas==1.5.3
 ```

 _Disclaimer: The versions of the libraries may change based on updates and releases.
 However, the code should work
 with the latest versions.
-Please note that the code has been tested on `Python 3.9.17` and the specified library
+Please note that the code has been tested on `Python 3.9.17` and the specified library versions on a `Windows 11`
+machine.
+The GPU specifications are `NVIDIA Quadro M4000` with `CUDA 11.8`.
-versions on a `Windows 11` machine.
-It has not been tested on other operating systems or other versions of Python and
+It has not been tested on other operating systems or other versions of Python and the libraries._
-the libraries._

 ## Dataset, Extracted Patches, and Code